 This topic describes how to access the SIS Management Overview page, on which you can access all the information and perform various tasks related to a safety instrumented system (SIS) for all hierarchy levels.
-If you want to access SIS information related to a particular hierarchy level, you can access the SISManagement Overview page for a particular hierarchy level.
+If you want to access SIS information related to a particular hierarchy level, you can access the SIS Management Overview page for a particular hierarchy level.

-In the module navigation menu, select Integrity > SIS Management.
+In the Applications menu, navigate to the INTEGRITY section, and then select SIS Management.